 “We’re all teary-eyed -- all the nurses, the parents, the doctors, and me, to be part of their journey,” said Bakourous.

-Click here to watch a video on Floating Hospital's music therapy program by Boston 25 News.
+Click here to watch a video on Tufts Children's Hospital's music therapy program by Boston 25 News.